elhadjibarry/aws-sap-code/AWS IAM/cross-account-role.md

 1. Run the following command to assume the role using the CLI

-aws sts assume-role --role-arn arn:aws:iam::<target-account-id>:role/<role-name> --role-session-name mysession --external-id <external-id>
+aws sts assume-role --role-arn arn:aws:iam::291934546285:role/cross-account-role --role-session-name mysession --external-id pass123456

 2. Configure the credentials